 A pollution incident is defined as an incident or set of circumstances during or as a consequence of which there is likely to be a leak, spill or other escape or deposit of substance, as a result of which pollution has occurred, is occurring or is likely to occur.
-It includes an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances involving only the emission of any noise.
+It includes an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances in which a substance in which a substance of a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances involving only the emission of any noise.

 A material harm incident is defined as an incident that is considered to be causing or threatening material harm which involves actual or potential harm to the health and safety of people or to ecosystems as well as results on actual or potential loss or property damage.
-The determination of a material harm incident will be made by CEO (relevant on duty authority) or Delegate.
+The determination of a material harm incident will be made by COO (relevant on duty authority) or Delegate.